 • In addition to the RS-232 port (landline connector), older models have only the serial port.
 My experience has shown that the telescope cable comes packaged with your hand controller if you have this type of port.
 Nevertheless, the cable provided does not connect the USB port to the computer, but rather RS-232.
 The type of controller and cable shipped with some telescopes leaves me puzzled.
 There is probably no computer in your house with a serial port anymore, since it is 90’s technology.

-• Therefore, the best solution is to purchase a Serial to USB reduction cable (click here to order online).
+• Therefore, the best solution is to purchase a serial to USB reduction cable (click here to order online).
 You can find them easily and they’re cheap.
 Your hand controller will be able to be connected to your computer via USB with this setup.
 I have found that not all serial-to-USB cables work every time since some are not compatible and won’t operate.

 • It is highly recommended that you purchase a new hand controller in this case.
 You will need a USB AB cable to connect the newer version to your computer.
 These types of connections are commonly found on printers.
 There are probably a few of these cables lying around in your home.